shay-meredith/Flux-kontext-app/README.md

 - `app.py` — The all-in-one Flask server, API endpoints, and background image processing workers.
 - `static/*` — The complete, dynamic frontend application.
 - `requirements.txt` — All Python dependencies.
+- `requirements-mps.txt` — Use this on macOS to avoid CUDA-only packages.
 - `generated_images/` — (Default directory) Where generated images are stored.
 - `.env` — (User-created from `.env_template`) File for all your local configuration.